AbsPyramid: Benchmarking the Abstraction Ability of Language Models with a Unified Entailment Graph: Abstraction Generation Experiment

 \subsection{Main Evaluation}

 We present the overall performance of all language models in \cref{tab:generation_all}.
 We ascertain that fine-tuned language models can perform fairly well on our generation dataset.
 For example, Llama2 (13B) achieves the best BLEU-2 score, where 36.28\% of generated bi-grams are covered by the references.
 Unlike abstraction detection, increasing the number of parameters exerts a more significant effect on abstraction generation.
-For instance, GPT2-XL (1.56B) gets the highest ROUGE-2 score, which is times higher than GPT2 (117M) and GPT2-medium (345M).
+For example, GPT2-XL (1.56B) gets the highest ROUGE-2 score, which is times higher than GPT2 (117M) and GPT2-medium (345M).
 Also, the performance of Llama2 (13B) is 1-3 points higher on all metrics than Llama2 (7B).
 Another noteworthy point is that instruction tuning does not help abstraction generation, exemplified by Llama2 (13B) getting higher metrics scores than Llama2-Chat (13B).
-We also include the performance on data of each entailment relation in \cref{app:generation_by_relation}.
+We also include the performance on data of each entailment relation and conduct a human evaluation in \cref{app:generation_by_relation}.
 Similar to abstraction detection, we can find that models perform better on \nounrelation than other relations.
+Meanwhile, the human evaluation shows that automatic metrics highly correlate with human judgment.
+Then, we also list three kinds of generation errors of the fine-tuned Llama2 (13B) in \cref{app:generation_by_relation}.